 3. The Feedback Loop

-Strategy is not a document.
-It's a living system.
+Strategy is not meant to be a document.
+It's a living, breathing, core part of your business.
 The best GTM operators treat their strategy like software, they ship, measure, learn, and iterate in tight cycles.

 Most companies, however, set their strategy in January and don't revisit it until the board meeting in April.
-By then, the market has moved, competitors have shifted, and the assumptions that underpinned the plan are stale.
+By then, the market has moved, competitors have shifted, and the assumptions underpinning the plan are stale.

-The fix: Build a fortnightly GTM review cadence.
-Not a status update, a genuine review of what's working, what's not, and what needs to change.
-Bring data, not opinions.
+Try this: Build a fortnightly GTM review cadence.
+I’m not talking about a status update, but a genuine review of what's working, what's not, and what needs to change.
+Let data lead the conversation, and ask your team to leave opinions at the door.

 Building a Foundation That Holds

-If you're about to launch a new GTM motion, resist the urge to start with tactics.
-Start with infrastructure:
+If you're about to launch a new GTM motion, the instinct will be to start with tactics.
+Resist it!
+Start instead with infrastructure:

-1. Audit your CRM.
+- Audit your CRM.
 Delete the junk.
 Standardise your fields.
 Build segments you can actually activate.
+Keep it as simple as possible.

-2. Set up attribution.
+- Set up attribution.
 Multi-touch if you can.
 First-touch and last-touch at minimum.
 Know where your pipeline comes from.
+Know where it goes and who its assigned to at any given point in time.

-5. Schedule your review cadence.
-Every two weeks.
-Non-negotiable.
+- Schedule your review cadence.
+Every two weeks, non-negotiable.

-None of this is glamorous.
-None of it will make a great LinkedIn post.
+None of this is glamorous work, and its not the marketing that people talk about on LinkedIn.
 But it's the difference between a GTM strategy that launches and a GTM strategy that lands.

 The Bottom Line

 The companies that win at GTM aren't the ones with the cleverest positioning or the biggest ad budgets.
-They're the ones with the cleanest data, the tightest processes, and the discipline to measure what matters.
+They're the ones with the cleanest data, the tightest processes, and the discipline to measure the important stuff.

-Strategy without infrastructure is just a wish.
+Strategy without infrastructure is just a pretty dream.
 Build the foundation first.
-The strategy will thank you.
+Your strategy will thank you.